-Lecturer, MSHA
+MSHA Program Director Lecturer, MSHA scommins@sandiego.edu

-scommins@sandiego.edu

 Dr. Stephen Commins has over four decades of program experience with the World Bank, the UK government, UN agencies and international NGOs in programs related to human, social and environmental development, as well as specific contexts of disaster and FCV settings.
-He is currently a consultant with the World Bank's Social Protection and Jobs global practice, a Research Associate with ODI's Poverty and Governance, and the co-lead for the Safety and Security team in the African Cities Research Consortium.
+He was recently a consultant with the World Bank's Social Protection and Jobs global practice, and continues as a Research Associate with ODI's Poverty and

+Governance, and the co-lead for the Safety and Security team in the African Cities Research Consortium.

 Dr. Commins was Director of the Development Institute at the UCLA African Studies Center and then Director for Policy and Planning at World Vision International, including serving as Chair of WVI's Complex Emergencies Working Group.
-He was a Senior Human Development Specialist, Human Development Network, contributing to the Human Development background for the LICUS Task Force, and was one of the co-authors of the World Bank's World Development Report 2004, including fragility and service delivery.
+He was a Senior Human Development Specialist, Human Development Network, contributing to the Human Development background for the LICUS (Fragile States) Task Force, and was one of the co-authors of the World Bank's World Development Report 2004, including fragility and service delivery.